 Requirements of Consecutive Interpretation Service

 The interpretation service is applicable for seminars with a limited number of participants, business meetings, classes, and bilingual meetings.
-Typically, the audience is smaller, compared to large conferences that use simultaneous interpretation service.
+Typically, the audience is smaller, compared to large conferences that use simultaneous interpretation services.

 Skills of a Consecutive Interpreter